 - You have an editor role on Figma design or FigJam (Professional and Organization only)

+There are three multiplayer limits when working in files.
 When the file reaches any of those limits, Figma will adjust the multiplayer experience to improve performance and maintain collaboration.
+The current multiplayer limits are:

-To improve performance, Figma will only show up to 100 multiplayer cursors to other users in a file at any one time (you'll always be able to see your own cursor).
-Figma will prioritize the cursors of any editors over viewers.
+To improve performance, Figma and FigJam will only show up to 200 multiplayer cursors to other users in a file at any one time (you'll always be able to see your own cursor).
+We will prioritize the cursors of any editors over viewers.

-Figma will always show the cursors of anyone being observed by other participants.
-These cursors won’t contribute to the 100 cursor limit.
+Figma and FigJam will always show the cursors of anyone being followed by other participants.
+These cursors won’t contribute to the 200 cursor limit.

 Tip!
-If people observe you in a file, your cursor will be shown to everyone whether you're a viewer or editor.
+If people follow you in a file, your cursor will be shown to everyone whether you're a viewer or editor.

 Anyone that joins a file as an editor is included in the editor count.
 Once the editor limit is reached in a file, anyone who joins the file will be given view-only access.